DanielYohai/PluralsightProject0/tasks.md

 ## END IMPORT MODULES
 ```

-A testcase is created by subclassing `unittest.TestCase`.
+A Test Case is created by subclassing `unittest.TestCase`.
 Individual tests are defined with methods whose names start with the letters `test`.
-This naming convention informs the test runner about which methods represent tests.(Reference 2)
+This naming convention informs the Test Runner about which methods represent tests.(Reference 2)

-Let's create our first testcase with tests to confirm the existence of the file `main.py`.
+Let's create our first Test Case with tests to confirm the existence of the file `main.py`.

 Within the file `main.py`, add the following code below the section where you imported modules: